-- 6.5.1 Advanced Standing II students have to achieve a minimum requirement of 60 credit units for graduation subject to the requirements of individual colleges/schools, and the maximum number of credit units completed should not exceed 84. - 6.5.2 Such students should fulfil the following minimum degree requirements, in addition to any other requirements stipulated by the cognizant academic unit: - (i) A major - (ii) College/School requirements, if any - (iii) Gateway Education requirement of 12 credit units - (iv) University Language Requirements

-6.6 Students Admitted with Advanced Standing Pursuing a Double Major or Double Degree

-- 6.6.1 Students admitted with Advanced Standing I may declare a double major/double degree within their first and second years of study.
-Students admitted with Advanced Standing II may declare a double major/double degree within their first year of study. - 6.6.2 Attainment of a double degree requires a minimum of 135 and 105 credit units for Advanced Standing I and Advanced Standing II students respectively. - 6.6.3 For direct entry to a specified double degree, course registration exceeding 114 credit units (for Advanced Standing I) and 84 credit units (for Advanced Standing II) required for studying the double degree must be self-financed.
+- 6.5.1 Advanced Standing II students have to achieve a minimum requirement of 60 credit units for graduation subject to the requirements of individual colleges/schools, and the maximum number of credit units completed should not exceed 84. - 6.5.2 Such students should fulfil the following minimum degree requirements, in addition to any other requirements stipulated by the cognizant academic unit: - (i) A major - (ii) College/School requirements, if any - (iii) Gateway Education requirement of 12 credit units - (iv) University Language Requirements - 6.6 Students Admitted with Advanced Standing Pursuing a Double Major or Double Degree - 6.6.1 Students admitted with Advanced Standing I may declare a double major within their first and second years of study.
+Students admitted with Advanced Standing II may declare a double major within their first year of study. - 6.6.2 Attainment of a double degree requires a minimum of 120 and 90 credit units for Advanced Standing I and Advanced Standing II students respectively.